-With so much history in one place, this is a must see when visiting the Yucatan peninsula!
+It’s easy to get from Tulum to Chichen Itza and with so much history in one place, this is a must-see when visiting the Yucatan peninsula!

 It’s a great way to get out on the water, enjoy a few beers and maybe even reel in a massive fish!
-Of course, all Marlin and Sail Fish is catch and release so you know your supporting sustainable tourism!
+Of course, all Marlin and Sail Fish is caught and released so you know you’re supporting sustainable tourism!

 Eat Seafood Tacos